 A locavore restaurant in Loches?
 Lunch at Le P’tit Restau

-This small address installed on the Grande Rue in Loches is one of my culinary favorites in the city!
-The chef offers a short, seasonal menu with 3 starters, 3 main courses, and 3 desserts that change every week, using products that are mostly locally produced and organic if possible.
-And we really enjoyed ourselves!
-The restaurant also offers a very nice small terrace on the pedestrian street in front of the address for sunny days.
+This little address located on the Grande Rue in Loches is one of my culinary favorites in the city!
+The chef offers a short, seasonal menu with 3 starters, 3 main courses, and 3 desserts that change every week, using products that are primarily locally produced and organic if possible.
+And we really enjoyed our meal!
+On nice days, the restaurant also offers a lovely little terrace in the pedestrian street in front of the establishment.

 Le P’tit Restau